 The Department of Internal Medicine at The Ohio State University is the largest department in one of the nation’s leading academic medical centers.
 Our program has been recognized by U.S. News & World Report in multiple areas.
-While eleven programs at OSUMC were identified by this report, five important programs within Internal Medicine were among the best in the country, including: cancer, heart disease, kidney disease, and diabetes/endocrine disorders.
+While seven programs at OSUMC were identified by this report, four important programs within Internal Medicine were among the best in the country, including: cancer, heart disease, kidney disease, and diabetes/endocrine disorders.
 Our gastroenterololgy and pulmonary programs were also both recognized as high performing.

 We have a long-standing commitment to outstanding patient care, translational research, education, and are a pioneering institution in the developing field of personalized medicine.
 Our Internal Medicine Residency Training Program is one of 21 institutions recognized for innovation in training the next generation of internists.
 Our designation as an Educational Innovation Project places OSU in the top 5 percent of training programs in Internal Medicine.
 The focus of our educational innovation effort includes: verifying competency, emphasizing team work in mastering skills, transition of care, and linking educational and clinical quality improvement.

 Our mission is to improve the lives of people through innovation in research, education, and patient care.
 Our vision is that in working as a team we will shape the future of medicine by creating, disseminating, and applying new knowledge to meet the needs of each individual.
 Our total research funding in FY15 exceeded $65 million, and we are 29th on the Blue Ridge Ranking Table of NIH funding.
 Our extremely successful investigators continue to strive to increase our research funding to make our vision become a reality.
 In working with the OSU Center for Clinical and Translational Science, our experienced investigators will focus on mentoring the next generation of physician scientists.